• Building onOur Momentum

 Year in review

-Insmed received clearance from the FDA for the investigational new drug (IND) application for INS1201, an intrathecally delivered gene therapy for patients with Duchenne muscular dystrophy (DMD).
+Initiated Phase 1 ASCEND study of INS1201, an intrathecally delivered gene therapy for patients with Duchenne muscular dystrophy (DMD)

 No. 1 Science Top Employer